Mercury13/unicodia-sesh/README.md

 ☂️ **Coverage.** The initial version covered 2930/3995 of block A. When I finished the main block, the coverage of A was 3349/3995.

 🤖 **Synergy of automation and handwork.** The font started as an automatic script that worked around FontForge’s bugs, but lots of handwork made it usable outside Unicodia.
+Everything is checked, and you wouldn’t find Ptah with curved beard — long before Rosmorduc did this in JSesh.

 👥 **Consistency.** It was not the strength of JSesh.
 One example: all open booths O22 now have the same style.